martinpoljak/em-wrapper/README.md

 `EM::next_tick`, so allows transparent multiplexing of objects which aren't multiplexable by default.

-It provides proxied object, so returned object is kind of the same class as wrapped object, with different `#object_id` only.
+It provides proxied class, so returned class is kind of the same class as wrapped class, with different `#object_id` only.
 Also standard returns work as expected and as is usuall.

 See some example: